AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/copy-and-duplicate-tasks.md

      ``` ```**Example: **``````For example, if you copy Task 2 and its predecessor, Task 1, at the same time, then you have a copy of Task 2 and a copy of Task 1.
 The copy of Task 1 will be the predecessor of the copy of Task 2.
 But if you copy just Task 2 without copying its predecessor, then its copy will have no predecessor.

 * When you duplicate a parent task, all children tasks are also duplicated, even when the children tasks are not selected.
-* You can duplicate multiple tasks as the same time.
+* You can duplicate multiple tasks at the same time.

   However, you cannot duplicate multiple tasks that are not sequential at the same time.